sanskaru/TicTacToeXO/README.md

 Just another TicTacToe app

+## Changelog

+* Version 1.0.1_alpha (April 17th, 2020): Menu added, new game mode options added.
+The game modes are in progress as of now.
+Updated graphics.
+Added new icon, bug fixed: Nothing happening on game draw
+* Version 1.0: Initial Commit

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.